Central idea: Christ is our model of kindness. Doctrine: The virtue of kindness. Practical application: Growing in kindness.

 - The Mosaic Law contained public health regulations, including isolating those with incurable infectious diseases.

 - A leper was triply unfortunate: he suffered from the disfiguring disease, was forced to live apart outside the community, and perhaps believed he was in some way cursed by God.
-It is hard to know which ill would be harder to bear alone, but the leper bore all three at once.
+It is hard to know which ill would be hardest to bear alone, but the leper bore all three at once.

 - The leper was required to confess his condition by his dress and grooming and by warning anyone who came near that he was “unclean.”